auth0/auth0.js/README.md

 The contents of `authResult` are identical to those returned by `parseHash()`.

 > **Important:** If you're not using the hosted login page to do social logins, you have to use your own [social connection keys](https://manage.auth0.com/#/connections/social).
 If you use Auth0's dev keys, you'll always get `login_required` as an error when calling `checkSession`.

+> **Important:** Because there is no redirect in this method, `responseType: 'code'` is not supported and will throw an error.

 Remember to add the URL where the authorization request originates from, to the Allowed Web Origins list of your Auth0 client in the [Dashboard](https://manage.auth0.com/) under your client's **Settings**.